DSL-Project/dsl-project/README.md

 PROJECT WORKFLOW:

-#Main Execution
+###Main Execution
 - When user click on Nav Links, the application make a call to contentful's content type.
-- The valid query constants map with content type which are defined in the 'src/appConstants.js'
+- The valid query constants map with content type which are defined in the `src/appConstants.js`
   e.g. PEOPLE constant responsbile to query 'persons' content type.
        PUBLICAITONS constant responsible to query 'publications' content type etc important to note: in every page/component/context the queries are made by query constants only.